15 Ways to Enjoy the Holidays without Spending a Dime

 15. Enacting kindness.
 Random, planned, IDGAF.
 Being kind to those around us enriches us as much as it enriches those we help.

 Well, there you have it.
 I made a holiday-themed listicle.
-Check that off the naughty list of things I’ve made people suffer through.
+Check that off the naughty list of things I’ve done this year.
 Merry Christmas, ya filthy animals.